solana-foundation/core-community-call/agenda/agenda_10.md

 **Agenda**

 - Update on 1.16 rollout plan and how to contribute
-- Discussion of the ramificaitions of Firedancer's approach doesn't forward transactions that don't make it into blocks
+- Discussion of the ramificaitions if Firedancer doesn't forward transactions that don't make it into blocks